henningheyen/Scalability-Of-LLM-Posthoc-Explanations/README.md

 3. **Add Explainability Techniques**: The current state uses LIME in `explainer.py` script. can be extended to incorporate other explainability techniques.
 Create new classes or methods similar to the existing `Explainer` class to extend by other explainability techniques (e.g. SHAP, Anchors, Integrated Gradients).

-4. **Add explainability metrics**: The repository currently uses comprehensiveness and sufficiency (faithfulness) and IOU and TokenF1 (plausibility) as evaluation metrics.
+4. **Add explainability metrics**: The repository currently uses comprehensiveness (faithfulness) and IOU (plausibility) as evaluation metrics.
 You can add more metrics by extending the evaluation notebooks or the `explainer.py` script.

-A paper based on this research is being prepared for submission at the NeurIPS 2023 workshop for Socially Responsible Language Modelling Research (SoLaR).
-We add a reference to this repository once the paper has been reviewed.